Lab 06 — Cloudflare Tunnel

 Also verify the health endpoint:

-If you get a 525 SSL Handshake Error or similar Cloudflare error page, the tunnel
+If you get a 525 SSL Handshake Error or a Cloudflare error page, the tunnel

 connection may still be establishing.
-Wait 10–15 seconds and retry.
+Wait 10 to 15 seconds and retry.

-does not match the URL you are requesting.
-Double-check the config and that the CNAME
+does not match the URL.
+Double-check the config file and confirm the CNAME record was

-Running cloudflared in the background with & is fine for the lab, but the tunnel will
+Running cloudflared in the background with & is fine for the lab session.
+To keep the

 cloudflared service install